emberjs/rfcs/text/0000-deprecate-ember-logger.md

 ## Alternatives

 1. Leave things as they are, perhaps providing an `@ember/console` module interface.

 2. Extract `Ember.Logger` into its own (tiny) `@ember/console` package as a shim for users.

 ## Unresolved questions

-What mechanisms are available with Babel to suppress console calls in production builds?
-Which if any would we point users toward?

 How do we deal with `Logger.debug` in the codemod?
 Do we provide separate options for those who might use Node versions earlier than 9 and those who are confident they will only use Node version 9 or later?
+Do we have the codemod inject a polyfill for console.debug that calls console.log?
+Do we provide one separately for the user to apply?
+Or does that become a fastboot concern, since that's the primary driver for running ember projects in node.

+What do we do about the eslint `no-console` flag?
+Some developers are using `Ember.Logger` right now to work around it.
+Others are providing their own logging service.
+If we encourage the use of a Babel plugin to strip console calls, should we remove `no-console` from the default flags that `ember-cli` ships?